shouryasen/shouryasen.github.io/_pages/working_papers.md

 **1.1 Revolutionary mobilization: legacies in defeat**

 This agenda extends the mobilization framework to Thailand, where the Communist Party of Thailand (CPT) waged a rural insurgency from the 1960s through the 1980s before being defeated.
 Using original survey and oral history data collected through community partnerships in Isan, northeastern Thailand, I study the long-run consequences of revolutionary participation in a context of defeat rather than victory, illuminating how mobilization shapes life trajectories, and paths of political development, regardless of revolutionary outcome.
-I replicate the data collection effort in Laos, directly tracing how the different revolutionary trajectories mattered.
+I replicate the data collection effort previously conducted in Laos, allowing for direct comparisons tracing how the impacts of revolutionary mobilization acted on two very different revolutionary trajectories.

 **The long-run effects of revolutionary mobilization: evidence from the CPT** (data collection)